borbit/tiler/README.md

 - Possibility to refresh the grid during the dragging.
 - Option `bounds` to specify the boundaries of the grid.
 - Option `repeat` to repeat tiles if the boundaries are reached.
-- Write tests for the new functionality.
-- Refactor old tests.

 I will be very appreciated for any contribution.